NTech-Lab/docs/docs/findface_ui.rst

      You may also want to use its :ref:`console alternative <bulk-face>`.

   Select multiple files or a directory, and then configure the automatic meta description for the enrolled faces.
-Use :guilabel:`&MF selector` to specify behavior in case if multiple faces are detected in an image: enroll all faces, only the biggest one, or reject enrolment.
+Use :guilabel:`&MF selector` to specify behavior in case if multiple faces are detected in an image: enroll all faces, only the biggest one, or reject enrollment.

      .. image:: /_static/meta.png
         :scale: 60%